David Nixon (magician): Mellotron

 Among Nixon's lesser known activities was his involvement in backing the development and manufacture of the Mellotron, an electro-mechanical musical instrument, and the company Mellotronics.
 He appeared in a 1965 Pathé newsreel feature to demonstrate the instrument.

 Death

 Nixon died of lung cancer in Surrey in 1978.
 He was a heavy smoker and was first found to have cancer in 1976.
 He underwent treatment, which appeared to have been successful, but the disease returned a couple of years later and he died just short of his 59th birthday.

 Private life

 Nixon married Margaret Burton in 1947; the couple divorced in 1952.
 Later the same year, Nixon married his second wife, Paula Marshall (Pauline E. Youngs), who worked with him in his act.
 Paula died aged 28 in a car crash in 1956, the year after the birth of their son Nicholas.
-Nixon remarried in 1961 to Vivienne Nichols, the daughter of the bandleader Eric Robinson.
+Nixon remarried in 1961 to Vivienne Nichols, the step-daughter of the bandleader Eric Robinson.
 The couple had a daughter, Mandy (Amanda E Nixon), in 1961.